szpajder/libacars/doc/PROG_GUIDE.md

 make
 sudo make install
 ```

+Debug messages are disabled by default.
+To enable it, set `LA_DEBUG` environment
+variable to a decimal value to indicat desired verbosity level:

+- 0 - disabled
+- 1 - errors
+- 2 - info
+- 3 - verbose

 Additionally, ASN.1 decoders (which are used to decode CPDLC) can produce their
 own debugging messages.
 To enable ASN.1 debugging, enable "Debug" build and